Barayas/se_project_final/README.md

 2. Run `npm install`
 3. Run `npm run dev`

-Make sure you are running the backend before you start the app
+Make sure you are running the backend before you start the app with node server.js

 ## Features